Hemp vs Marijuana: What's The Difference?

 IS HEMP LEGAL?

-An infographic depicting the differences between hemp and marijuana plants.
+a diagram of the differences between hemp and marijuana

 WHAT DOES A HEMP PLANT LOOK LIKE?